mark-brannan/SensESP-segmented-led-display/README.md

 I simply made 4 connections for ground, 3V, and GPIO with Clock & Data.
 No additional resistors or capacitors were neccessary to make it work.

 ## Signal K configuration
 Initially I used the value from `environment.outside.relativeHumidity` for development, because my signal K instance was already configured to get NOAA weather data using a fixed position.
 See [signalk-noaa-weather](https://github.com/sbender9/signalk-noaa-weather) and [signalk-fixed-position](https://github.com/saillogger/signalk-fixed-position)) for info on these two plugins.
 This configuration should work with a dev-only instance of signal K, using no other sensors or input besides an internet connection.
-An alternative to `signalk-fixed-position` is [signalk-fixedstation](https://github.com/inspired-technologies/signalk-fixedstation-plugin)
+An alternative to `signalk-fixed-position` is [signalk-fixedstation](https://github.com/inspired-technologies/signalk-fixedstation-plugin).
+Later I also used `environment.time` from [environment.time](https://github.com/tmcolby/signalk-datetime) because I could easily verify that this was updating on the minute in sync with the linux system time.

 In all cases, you first need to get the data that you want to display *in* to Signal K, in order to then read it with an [SKValueListener\<T\>](https://signalk.org/SensESP/generated/docs/classsensesp_1_1_s_k_value_listener.html).
 For example, if you want to display engine hours, you would need to first have something like an N2K interface reading it from your engine's wiring harness, or perhaps another SensESP device that detects when the engine is running and accumulates time in SignalK or Node Red.